Spencer4792/gifCreator/README.md

 # Simple GIF Creator 🎬

-Turn your photos into animated GIFs with one simple command
+A Simple Script to turn your photos into a gif with a simple command!

 ## What it does

-Drop your images in a folder, run the script, and get a smooth animated GIF.
+Drop your images in a folder, run the script, and get an animated GIF.
 Perfect for:
 - Photo slideshows
 - Animation sequences
 - Step-by-step tutorials